89luca89/distrobox/docs/useful_tips.md

 Simply use:

-`distrobox create --name test --image your-choosen-image:tag --volume /your/custom/volume/path`
+`distrobox create --name test --image your-chosen-image:tag --volume /your/custom/volume/path`

 ## Use a different shell than the host